ravendb/docs/Articles/Raven.Documentation.Articles/articles/choosing-the-best-nosql-database.markdown

 #### RavenDB

 Raven supports automatic ETL processes to relational databases, such as SQL Server, Oracle and Postgres SQL.
-You don’t need an outside application, it is supported as a core part of the RavenDB.
+You don't need an outside application, it is supported as a core part of the RavenDB.
 You can take the documents in your database, and have RavenDB replicate them to a relational database.
 This enables you to perform a wide variety of analysis and reporting on your data in a familiar setting, using your existing reporting toolset.

 ## Memory Management